Teufelauto/Hytale-Weapon-Scraper/README.md

 # Hytale-Weapon-Scraper
 Turn JSON weapon assets into a flat CSV.

-Currently only produces a CSV of Weapons.
+Currently only produces a CSV of Weapons in the folder below.
+Default assets path, and location of CSV save can be changed to a location of your choosing.
 # Instructions
+There is no GUI yet.
+It just opens a rectangle while it runs, then closes when the csv is written.

+App creates folder:

+WIN: C:/Users/%UserName%/AppData/Roaming/Hytale-Weapon-Scraper

+LINUX:  ~/.local/share/Hytale-Weapon-Scraper

+The app creates an app_settings.json in this folder.
+If you want to change filenames or paths, do it here.

+By default, the app scrapes the latest Pre-Release on your system.
+If you wish to scrape a different version, change the PreRelease Assets_Path to the desired path.

+Use "/" rather than "\\" in file paths, and end the path with a "/".

+The CSV can be saved to a different location by changing CSV_Output PreRelease path or name in app_settings.json

 Coded in Godot 4.6

-There is no GUI.
-It just opens a rectangle, letting you know it ran that you then need to close.
-(Auto-quit added to uncompiled code.
-Useful for *nearly* headless use.)

-Compiled executable must be run once to create folder:
-C:\Users\~UserName~\AppData\Roaming\Godot\app_userdata\Hytale Weapon Scraper

- If you use Linux, the Godot User folder is ~/.local/share/godot/app_userdata/Hytale Weapon Scraper

-Copy "Item" folder from Hytale assets.zip C:\Users\~UserName~\AppData\Roaming\Hytale\install\pre-release\package\game\latest\Assets.zip\Server\Item

-and place into the AppData folder:
-C:\Users\~UserName~\AppData\Roaming\Godot\app_userdata\Hytale Weapon Scraper

-Running the app again will populate the CSV in "Hytale Weapon Scraper" with fresh weapon data.
-These can be compared between releases.